 Xing Fukui

-Xing Murase: Having been involved in music for a long time, from that perspective, I believe sound logos are music anyone can hum along to and anyone can enjoy.
+Xing Murase: Having been involved in music for a long time, from that perspective, I believe sound logos are music that anyone can hum along to and anyone can enjoy.
 Karaoke songs tend to divide people based on preference, but sound logos are short and catchy, making them accessible to a wide audience regardless of taste.
 I feel they are a form of music that sticks in your memory and is easy to share.

 Dentsu Inc. Masuda: The combination of sound logos and karaoke—things that seem unrelated—creates a few seconds of "instant entertainment."
 That was a major discovery.
 Entertainment usually requires some time to enjoy, but this project condenses its essence into seconds.
 What's also incredibly unique is how it ties into corporate branding and purpose communication.
 I find the boldness of creating maximum excitement in such a limited time fascinating.